Tom's Guide Verdict

 The wine glass stayed put when we dropped the 10lb weight from 4in high.
 In other words, you're unlikely to be woken up by a restless co-sleeper in the middle of the night.
 We did observe slight movement from the wine glass when the weight fell from 8in and 12in high.
 However, this was minimal in each case, so we reckon the chances of you disrupting a partner whilst getting in or out of bed is quite low.

 Based on our drop tests, we can confidently recommend the DreamCloud Luxury Hybrid Mattress for couples with differing sleep styles and schedules.
+We consider it one of the best queen size mattresses around.

 Score: 4.5 out of 5